 University Health Services—Stop by the pharmacy and/or speak with a primary care provider about your options for tobacco cessation.
 Call 541-346-2770 or visit your myUOHealth Portal.

-UO Required Prevention Course—An online prevention course offered through 3rd Millennium Classroom which includes the following four modules: Alcohol-Wise, Consent and Respect, Marijuana-Wise, and Other Drugs.
+UO Required Prevention Course—An online prevention course offered through 3rd Millennium Classroom which includes the following four modules: Alcohol-Wise, Consent and Respect, Cannabis-Wise, and Other Drugs.
 Please contact the UO Dean of Students for more information.

 Recovery Support